Key takeaways:

 Anxiety

-If you need opioids for pain control, taking the lowest dose for the shortest amount of time possible can help you avoid opioid withdrawal symptoms.
+If you need an opioid for pain management, taking the lowest dose for the shortest amount of time possible can help you avoid opioid withdrawal symptoms.
 Taking less medication means it is easier to stop later on.
 But if you’re taking an opioid medication long-term, it’s best to wean off the medication instead of stopping abruptly.

-Baclofen (Lioresal, Fleqsuvy) is in a group of medications called muscle relaxers.
-It treats muscle spasms in people with spinal cord injury and multiple sclerosis (MS).
+Baclofen (Fleqsuvy, Ozobax DS, Lyvispah) is a type of muscle relaxer.
+It treats muscle spasms in people with spinal cord injury or multiple sclerosis.

 Withdrawal from baclofen can occur from injectable or oral dosage forms.
 Withdrawal symptoms include: